Hyper-realistic 3D graphics, super-accurate physics simulations—you won’t get any of that on the Switch.

 20XX is a roguelike action platformer that pays homage to the robot adventures of Mega Man X, adding randomized stages and a slew of fun upgrades to the familiar run and gun action.

-We already raved about its sequel, 30XX, counting it among our picks of the best roguelike games.
+We already raved about its sequel, 30XX, counting it among our top roguelike recommendations.
 20XX is no slouch either; it features the same frenetic pace and procedurally generated levels of its sequel but with a bit more polish, thanks to its extended time in early access.
 And unlike 30XX, 20XX is out on the Switch.

 One of 20XX’s biggest highlights is its chiptune soundtrack by Cityfires.
 It’s chock-full of awesome chiptune tracks with memorable hooks that will stay in your head for days.
 The music’s energy and catchiness make 20XX’s soundtrack one that’s worth listening to on its own.